New Island: History

 In 1823, Antarctic explorer Captain James Weddell anchored at the island, and commented on its excellent harbours and its natural food and water supplies.
 In the 1850s and 60s, the island's guano deposits were mined.

 The Norwegian whaling company Ørnen, controlled by Christen Christensen of Sandefjord, sent the first modern floating whaling factory, Admiralen, to New Island in 1905.
 The vessel arrived on 24 December, but during one month of operation only 40 whales (24 fin, 12 sei, 3 sperm, and 1 humpback) were caught.
 Admiralen proceeded to Admiralty Bay in the South Shetland Islands to look for blue and right whales, thus becoming the first floating factory to operate in the Antarctic.

-From 1908, the Scottish company Chr.
-Salvesen operated a land based whaling station under the name New Whaling Company.
+From 1908, the Scottish company Christian Salvesen operated a land based whaling station under the name New Whaling Company.
 A transport vessel and a whale catcher arrived on 22 December and brought a decommissioned land station from Fáskrúðsfjörður in Iceland.
 The first whale was caught on 16 January 1909, with 226 whales (215 sei) being caught the first season.
 Results were unsatisfactory though, with the station last operating in 1915.
 Of the reported catch, over 900 were sei whales (about two-thirds of the total).
 Remains of the station is still visible.

 The island holds the shipwreck of a sealing vessel, the Protector III, which beached in 1969.
 Protector III was built in 1942, and was one of 12 minesweepers constructed for the Royal Navy by the Wagstaff Hatfield Shipyard in Port Greville, Nova Scotia.
 The vessel served the navy until the end of World War 2, when it was sold to Italy in 1946.
 The Italians then sold it to sealers in 1955, who took the Protector III to the Falklands.